 - A final possible mistake is adjusting the drum too low which can cause the motor to overload or the machine to bounce across the concrete instead of planing it.
 Make sure the drum is only low enough to catch the tops of the higher areas.

-Final tip: with any concrete preparation activity, size and power directly affects the work’s productivity — the bigger a machine, the faster the work’s completion.
+Final tip: with any concrete preparation activity, size and power directly affect the work’s productivity — the bigger a machine, the faster the work’s completion.